Anglo-Saxon Deviant Burial Customs: Synopsis

 The first chapter, "Sources, approaches, and contexts", takes an interdisciplinary approach by examining the literary evidence from the Anglo-Saxon period regarding the execution and burial of those "individuals deemed social outcasts and even feared among the living for their malevolent qualities."
 Reynolds examines the references to punishment for deviancy within the Anglo-Saxon law codes, before looking at the evidence from charters and place-names referring to places of execution and burial sites.

 Chapter two, "Burials, bodies and beheadings", focuses on the archaeological evidence for deviant burials in Anglo-Saxon England, identifying eight specific causes for such funerary deposits: victims of battles, judicial executions, massacres, murder, plague, sacrifice and suicide.
 For each of these, Reynolds looks at the archaeological evidence that these would each leave behind, before attempting to identify any Anglo-Saxon grave sites that fit into these categories.

 In the third chapter, "Social deviants in a pagan society", Reynolds looks at the evidence for deviant burial practices from the fifth to the eighth centuries.
 Dismissing ideas that crouched, multiple, and shallow burials could be considered "deviant", he examines prone inhumations, decapitated and amputated bodies, and corpses with evidence of stoning, suggesting that these are best categorised as examples of deviant burial.

+Chapter four, "Social Deviants in a Christian World", examines evidence from the seventh to eleventh centuries.
+This covers the Anglo-Saxon conversion to Christianity and Reynolds identifies that deviant burials are restricted to execution cemeteries.

+Chapter five, "The Geography of Deviant Burial in Anglo‐Saxon England", combines archaeological and charter evidence to analyse the physical distribution of the evidence across the fifth to twelfth centuries.
+In doing so, Reynolds identifies that there was sometimes some physical separation between deviant burials and cemeteries used by communities.

+The book concludes with a chapter, "Themes and Trajectories: The Wider Social Context", that summarises the key findings and notes "Perhaps the most significant observation is that execution cemeteries developed in the period of the formation and expansion of the earliest English kingdoms, and not in the shadow of the late Saxon state as is often presumed".